Making of VIKTORY II Rules & Resources Forum Ordering Options Contact Us About Peter Morrison

 6. Cover the exceptions.

 Hexes can only be attacked once per turn.
-You can't build a town on a hex with an enemy unit.
-A player can't build a town at the beginning of his turn if there are no more available hexes, and can't upgrade a town to a city if there aren't any more towns to upgrade.
-Players may place two units from their reserve in each city, providing that the units could be supported there.
+You can't build a town on a hex with an enemy unit or with an enemy unit adjacent to the hex.
+A player can't build a town at the beginning of his turn if there are no more available hexes to build on.
+Excepting the capital, players may not place units from their reserve into a town/city that has enemy units adjacent to it.
+Otherwise, players may place two units from their reserve in each city (exception three infantry in plains city), providing that the units could be supported there.
 A mountain city can always have one infantry and one artillery placed in it each turn (provided there are units in the reserve to place).
 A forest city can always have one infantry and one frigate placed in it, etc. Frigates are restricted to water hexes, but can move through isthmus towns/cities to get to bodies of water on the other side of the town/city.
-Frigates can't move through towns built on that turn.
 If a frigate is destroyed that has land units aboard, then the land units are lost as casualties.
 When placing units, frigates must be placed in water hexes adjacent to the forest city or in the nearest available water hex (if there isn't one available).
 Units moving into a forest or mountain hex must immediately stop (unless that hex contains one of their towns/cities or one of their units which was there at the beginning of their turn).

 7. Teach basic strategies and offer "fair warning."
 (1 or 2 minutes.)